Recondo (G.I. Joe): Marvel Comics

 In the Marvel Comics G.I.
 Joe series, he first appeared in G.I.
 Joe: A Real American Hero #32 (February 1985), where he has nothing more difficult to deal with than the chaos involving a party celebrating the refurbishment of G.I.
 Joe headquarters.
 He is soon assigned to the jungles of the fictional country of Sierra Gordo, whose government had fallen apart after the Joes chased Cobra out.
 Gung-Ho, Stalker, Ripcord and Roadblock arrive to rescue Dr. Adele Burkhardt, a peace activist who was the sole survivor of a goodwill mission.
 There is a tense stand-off because the Joes aren't quite familiar with Recondo but this ends peacefully.
 During the mission, Russian snipers shoot and kill three of Recondo's native Tucaro allies.
 In return, Recondo hunts and kills the snipers and offers their rifles to the raging river, a process that respects the beliefs of the Tucaros.
 Recondo then assists in a sea battle off the coast of Cobra Island.

 Recondo is badly wounded in the battle of Springfield but recovers.

 Recondo is featured in the second issue of the spin-off series G.I.
 Joe Special Missions.
 Along with Dial-Tone, Clutch and Roadblock, he is sent to a South American jungle to gain needed, life-saving knowledge out of a suspected Nazi war criminal.
 The group comes into conflict with an Israeli commando team looking to kill the man they need to talk to.

 Recondo is seen as part of a multi-vehicle secondary assault team during the Cobra Island civil war storyline.

 Devil's Due

 In the later Devil's Due series, G.I.
 Joe America's Elite, the Cobra operative Major Bludd claims to have killed Recondo.
 This claim is untrue, as Recondo had survived his confrontation with Major Bludd, partly due to interference by his Tucaro allies.
 Only the Joe member Sparks knows this is true: Recondo wishes to remain officially dead so he can secretly work against Cobra.

+Cyclone Comics

+In 1988-1989, Australia's Cyclone Comics published a 4-issue run titled G.I.
+Joe Australia, reprinting stories from the Marvel series with additional Australian material featuring a G.I.
+Joe named "Digger," who appeared in narrative bookends to the reprinted American stories.
+Digger's visual appearance was adapted from Recondo, so when G.I.
+Joe Australia #2 reprinted the story from G.I.
+Joe Special Missions #2, Digger was substituted for Recondo with minimal change to the art and story.